test-acc-vaccym/DeveloperOptionsTile/README.md

-# DevelopSettingsTile
+# DeveloperOptionsTile
-Add the develop settings tile on Android N
+Add the developer options tile on Android N

 Libraries
 ---------